smicks11/medfest-privacy_policy/privacy-policy.md

 Information Collection and Use

+  We only process information that we need, so we can provide you with the best service on our healthcare service.

 For a better experience, while using our Service, we may require you to provide us with certain personally identifiable information.
 The information that we request will be retained by us and used as described in this privacy policy.

-The app does use third-party services that may collect information used to identify you.
+Each time you visit the Medfest App or use the Medfest App we may automatically collect the following information:

+  1) Contact details: things like name, phone number and e-mail address.
+For our services we might require a little more, like your home address.
+  2) Geolocation: such as where you are, or the location of nearby registered medical facilities to you, the time, the journey progression and the distance of your trip to get there.
+  3) Technical information, including the type of mobile device you use, unique device identifiers (for example, your Device's IMEI or serial number), Device’s location and time zone setting (Device Information);
-Link to the privacy policy of third-party service providers used by the app
+  4) Link to the privacy policy of third-party service providers used by the app

+Information we receive from other sources (Third Party Information).
+  Due to the nature of the Services which we provide, we are required to work with a number of third parties (including e-payment providers) and we may receive information about you from them.

 Google Play Services Log Data

 We want to inform you that whenever you use our Service, in a case of an error in the app we collect data and information (through third-party products) on your phone called Log Data.
 This Log Data may include information such as your device Internet Protocol (“IP”) address, device name, operating system version, the configuration of the app when utilizing our Service, the time and date of your use of the Service, and other statistics.

+Location information

+  We may also use GPS technology OR other location services to determine your current location.
+You can withdraw your consent to our collection, processing or use of this information at any time by logging out and uninstalling the App from your Device.

 Cookies

   Cookies are files with a small amount of data that are commonly used as anonymous unique identifiers.
 These are sent to your browser from the websites that you visit and are stored on your device's internal memory.

 This Service does not use these “cookies” explicitly.
 However, the app may use third-party code and libraries that use “cookies” to collect information and improve their services.
 You have the option to either accept or refuse these cookies and know when a cookie is being sent to your device.
 If you choose to refuse our cookies, you may not be able to use some portions of this Service.